Reading and Phonics at New York

 Progressing through the stages

 Children in Year One and Two follow the same format as Early Years but will work on complex sounds and read books appropriate to their reading level.
-Daily sessions of RWI phonics last 30 minutes Once children become fluent speedy readers they will move on to the RWI Spelling programme.
+Daily sessions of RWI last up to 1 hour.
+Once children become fluent speedy readers they will move on to the RWI Comprehension programme.

 Five key principles underpin the teaching in all Read Write Inc. sessions: